thuml/AutoTimes/README.md

 <img src="./figures/llms.png" alt="" height = "300" align=center />
 </p>

-## Prolonged Lookbacks

-As language models can generally give more accurate answers with a longer context, **the performance of AutoTimes is generally improving with the more available lookback observations**, which is highly desired in real-world applications.

 ## Prompting Ablation

 We conduct the ablation on Token-wise Prompting by integrating timestamps.
 The performance is **consistently promoted by the datetime information** across all datasets and forecasting lengths.